 Continuous Improvement Reviews

-In undertaking these reviews, we will work collaboratively with Audit Scotland to ensure we can discharge our respective statutory functions and reduce the scrutiny burden on Police Scotland and the Authority.
+In undertaking these reviews, we will work collaboratively with Audit Scotland to ensure we can discharge our respective statutory functions and reduce the scrutiny burden on Police Scotland and the SPA.

 Audit and Assurance Reviews